 Punch excision and grafting

-Complete removal of the scars is the only effective acne scar treatment in Clevealnd that is available for deep, ice-pick scars.
-For this a punch is used to cut out the scar.
-Punch is a small, round device like a cookie-cutter.
+Complete removal of the scars is the only effective acne scar treatment in Cleveland that is available for deep, ice-pick scars.
+For this, a punch is used to cut out the scar.
+A punch is a small, round device like a cookie-cutter.
 The edges of the wound are sewn together with a suture after cutting out the scar.
 In this procedure a deep and large scar is made to treat a tiny line scar, which is then treated so as to blend with rest of the skin.
 Large scars are easy to treat as they can be removed and filled with a skin graft.
 Skin for the graft is usually taken from behind the ear.
 Contouring with dermabrasion helps in blending of the grafts into rest of the skin.

 Fillers add volume to the skin and thus improve the appearance of the scars.
 Fillers can be used alone or in combination with any of the above procedures.
 They flatten the scar and thus improve the appearance of the scar.
 The lesions need to be re-injected at regular intervals so as to maintain the results.

 Chemical peels or chemical resurfacing (see section on Chemical Peels), are acne scar treatments in Cleveland done with the use of chemicals to produce an improved appearance of the face.
 Chemical peels make use of chemicals to produce a controlled injury to the skin which in turn promotes the growth of new skin and thus improving the appearance.
-Different chemicals produce different type of injury.
-Some chemicals used for chemical peels include trichloroacetic acid (TCA or Obagi Blue Peel™), glycolic acid, salicylic acid, phenol and "Jessners" solution.
+Different chemicals produce different types of injury.
+Some chemicals used for chemical peels include trichloroacetic acid (TCA or Obagi Blue Peel™), glycolic acid, salicylic acid, phenol, and “Jessners” solution.

 Medium depth and deep peels produce injury to the dermis, so they are used in improving the appearance or treating the atrophic acne scars.
 Deeper peels carry risks of complications such as scarring, infection and discoloration but are more effective.
 Deeper peels carry more risk for patients with dark skin.
 Studies performed in patients with dark skin have shown that some peels have proved to be beneficial for them.
 For example, in a study of Asian patients, superficial peels; using the chemical glycolic acid, improved the pore size and acne scarring.
-Further studies are going on.
+Further studies are being conducted.

 Microdermabrasion is commonly referred to as “lunch time” due to no recovery time.
 It is a very popular procedure, classified under light or superficial dermabrasion.
 The efficacy of this procedure has not been scientifically proven, but many patients report a feeling of smooth skin after the procedure.
 In this procedure, aluminum oxide crystals are propelled at the skin and sucked up immediately.
 It is a painless procedure without any recovery time.
 For effective acne discoloration treatment, up to 15 treatments are needed and this comes out to be expensive.